isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/RolesApi.md

 <a name="apiv1userrolesget"></a>
 # **ApiV1UserRolesGet**
-> InlineResponse2003 ApiV1UserRolesGet (string userId)
+> UnpagedResourceBaseRole ApiV1UserRolesGet (string userId)

 Get the roles of a user